By Jonathan Beebee

 I am impulsive.
 I will jump at a decision and take risks without thinking things through.
-Most of the time this is more of a benefit than a problem but it does cause problems.
+Most of the time this is more of a benefit than a problem.

 There is something about rules that means I have to try and break them, or at least push them as far as I can.
 If I am told I can’t do something I will go out of my way to do it, even if I don’t really want to.
 Though this was probably something I did before my head injury if I am honest.

 I have a quick temper.
 If something isn’t right I can go from being cool, calm and collected to totally full of anger in seconds and I don’t let things go.
 Before my head injury I remember myself as being very passive and not getting angry about anything.
 I think my passivity was part of the reason I got the head injury in the first place, which may be why I avoid being passive now when I could let things go.